 Low-Carb and Ketogenic Diets

 Ketosis is a popular weight loss strategy.
 Low-carb eating plans include the first part of the Atkins diet and the Paleo diet, which stress proteins for fueling your body.
-In addition to helping your burn body fat, ketosis can make you feel less hungry.
-It also helps you maintain muscles.
+In addition to helping you burn fat, ketosis can make you feel less hungry.
+It also helps you maintain muscle.

 For healthy people who don't have diabetes and aren't pregnant, ketosis usually kicks in after 3 or 4 days of eating less than 50 grams of carbohydrates per day.
 That's about 3 slices of bread, a cup of low-fat fruit yogurt, or two small bananas.
 You can start ketosis by fasting, too.

 Doctors may put children who have epilepsy on a ketogenic diet, a special high-fat, very low-carb and protein plan, because it might help prevent seizures.
 Adults with epilepsy sometimes eat modified Atkins diets.

 Some research suggests that ketogenic diets might help lower your risk of heart disease.
 Other studies show specific very-low-carb diets help people with metabolic syndrome, insulin resistance, and type 2 diabetes.
 Researchers are also studying the effects of these diets on acne, cancer, polycystic ovary syndrome (PCOS), and nervous system diseases like Alzheimer's, Parkinson's, and Lou Gehrig's disease.

 Test Your Ketones